By Dr. Nick Touran, Ph.D., P.E., 2007-04-21, Updated 2022-12-06, Reading time: 4 minutes

-The moderator of a nuclear reactor is a substance that slows neutrons down.
-In traditional nuclear reactors, the moderator is the same thing as the coolant: it’s water!
+In common water-cooled nuclear reactors, the moderator is the same thing as the coolant: water.
 When fast neutrons strike the hydrogen atoms in H2O, they slow down a lot (like a billiard ball striking another).
-There are other good moderators like graphite, beryllium, and more.
+There are other good moderators like deuterium, graphite, beryllium, and more.